aumartinez/js-dark-theme-switch/README.md

 ## First create your switch

 Start adding the code and styling for your switch button.
+Above the first heading title would be the best place for it.

 ```html
 <div class="theme-switch">